bigsee/digital-garden/_notes/Agonistic Pluralism.md

 Liberal democracy is broken.
 It aims to manufacture consensus around increasingly polar positions.
 The result is an oscillation between left and right.

 What if this is natural?
-A phenomenon like [[simple harmonic motion]]: a swing back and forth as the result of perfectly balanced forces.
+A phenomenon like [[Simple Harmonic Motion]]: a swing back and forth as the result of perfectly balanced forces.